Killamarsh Central railway station: History

 The station opened on 1 June 1892 as Killamarsh.
 It was renamed Killamarsh Central by British Railways on 25 September 1950 and closed on 4 March 1963.
 Removal of the tracks through the station was completed on 17 February 1983.
-The station had two platforms with a building on each, a footbridge joined the two.
+The station had two platforms with a building on each; a footbridge joined the two.

-The buildings were used as a Film and TV prop emporium until the owner died in 2007.
-The buildings were still extant in 2009,October 2009 but were a burnt out shell by June 2010.
+The buildings were used as a film and TV prop emporium until the owner died in 2007.
+The buildings were still extant in 2009, but were a burnt out shell by June 2010.

-Modern times
+The site today

 The trackbed now forms part of the Trans Pennine Trail.

 The station footbridge remains open as a public right of way between Station Road and Forge Lane, with the stairway to the northbound platform providing access to the Trans Pennine Trail.
 The northbound platform itself can be walked as part of the trail, though all its features have been removed.
 Access to the southbound platform and its stairway has been blocked off.